-For the November 4, 2014 General Election, voter-nominated offices are: Representative in Congress, State Constitutional Officers - Governor, Lieutenant Governor, Secretary of State, Controller, State Treasurer, Attorney General, Insurance Commissioner, and Member of the State Board of Equalization-District 4, Member of the State Senate, and Member of the State Assembly.
+For the November 8, 2016 General Election, voter-nominated offices are: Member of United States Senate, Representative in Congress, Member of the State Senate, and Member of the State Assembly.

 Under the California Constitution, political parties are not entitled to formally nominate candidates for voter-nominated offices at the Primary Election, and a candidate nominated for a voter-nominated office at the Primary Election is not the official nominee of any party for the office in question at the ensuing General Election.